efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

    data = {}
    download( tins.find(BaseNode,-1), data )

-In the exemple above find is loocking for BaseNode object, the -1 argument is the depth, a negative depth is infinit.
+In the example above find is looking for BaseNode object, the -1 argument is the depth, a negative depth is infinite.